-With that latest Coronavirus (COVID-19) pandemic the economy of Morocco, which relies a great deal on tourism has been affected very negatively.
+With that latest Coronavirus (COVID-19) pandemic the Moroccan economy, which relies a great deal on tourism has been affected very negatively.
 The tourism sector alone accounts for 11% of the contributions to the GDP (gross domestic product) of Morocco.
 The Coronavirus pandemic is certainly impacting the whole economy of Morocco on a deep level by hitting the tourism sector.
 But not only the tourism in Morocco that has been impacted by this pandemic.
 Many economists and politicians state that the whole world is affected negatively by Coronavirus; many of them say that the entire world is going to be different after this Coronavirus problem is over, for better or for worse.
 However, the situation might get less serious if the spread of the virus gets under control as we hope it will soon.

 The impact of Coronavirus on the world Economy